Kingdom Housing Association has received planning consent for the construction of 30 new eco-friendly Passivhaus homes in Gauldry, Fife.

 The site is approximately eight miles from Dundee, 12 miles from St Andrews and in close proximity to local amenities and the surrounding towns of Cupar.

 The proposals will provide 30 new Passivhaus homes for social rent and will meet a range of housing needs in the area.
 The development will see ten 2-bedroom amenity homes suitable for older people and 20 two and three-bedroom family homes.

-Kingdom hopes to start on site in early summer 2021 with completion in 2022.
+Kingdom hopes to start on site in late summer 2021 with completion in 2022.

 The development will cost in the region of £5m and aims to provide community benefits through a range of employment and training opportunities that will be delivered through contract.